Chester County Child Custody Attorney

 Our Legal Team Knows Chester Courts

 For over 25 years now, Sheryl R. Rentz and her team of PA family law attorneys have been taking care of families in West Chester, Westtown, and throughout Chester County.
 Divorce is always more complicated when there are children involved, even if you live on the Main Line.
 To protect them and yourself, please contact us.
 We offer compassionate but tough representation where we put you and your children first.
-For a free consultation, please call (866) 290-9292.
+For a free consultation with a Chester County child custody lawyer, please call (610) 645-0100.

 What Are the Types of Child Custody in Pennsylvania?